KEO-cls-eedi/specification/doc/clseedi.md

 ### Failsafes

-The `failsafes` property in the `state` reflects the current failsafe values.
+The `failsafes` property in the `state` reflects the current failsafe values in terms of the EEBUS use cases LPC and LPP.

 ```
 {